With an uptick in social buying, there is only one way to remain competitive in the sales game; Social Selling.

 How does it work?

 Savvy social sellers pull in prospects by sharing, posting, commenting on, and liking third-party articles as well as branded content.
 Effectively executed social selling requires a more modern approach to closing a deal than the traditional method.
 It also helps that many potential customers are already engaged in social buying.
-If you take social selling and flip it around, what you have social buying.
+If you take social selling and flip it around, what you have is social buying and digital selling.
 It’s when your potential clients are using social listening and social research tools to find potential vendors.
 In fact, IDC found that 75% of B2B buyers and 84% of executives use contacts and information from social networks as part of their purchase process.

 In a traditional setting, digital marketers drive brand awareness and generate leads.
 This is done through a combination of content creation, organic interaction, and paid social media campaigns.
 Sales teams then take these leads, nurture them, and eventually close deals.
 In this method, a clearly outlined handover from Marketing to Sales exists.
 However, social selling inter-connects lead generation and the closing of deals.
 Marketing and sales teams activity on social media has to be aligned from start to finish.
 Otherwise, your initiative will fall short.